 Within the fourth stanza, Duffy makes reference to ‘Dr Faustus’, ‘A thousand ships’ echoing the description of ‘A face that launched a thousand ships’.
 This confirms to the reader that Duffy is focusing on Helen of Troy, who features in Christopher Marlowe’s play.

 Duffy focuses on the physical strength of Helen’s pursuers.
-They have described as ‘heaving an ore’, ‘tattooed’, and ‘muscle’.
+They have been described as ‘heaving an ore’, ‘tattooed’, and ‘muscle’.
 The masculinity present within these descriptions furthers the gender dynamic of the poem.
 Duffy is exploring how women are prosecuted by men, the poet constantly referring to the semantics of masculinity.

 One could argue there is a slight reference to Desdemona from Othello, ‘a handkerchief she’d dropped once’.
 This reference bears relevance as Desdemona is murdered by Othello due to his male rage, unable to believe his loyal wife.